LateBox/latebox/README.md

 Team agreed on Latebox idea.

-Members of the team went in person to find some clients by knocking on restaurant doors
+Members of the team went in person to find some clients by presenting the project door-to-door.

 Had a meeting with the prof, to inform him of the efforts the team is doing to find a client

 # WEEK of 24th January

+Members of the team still looking for a client.

 Discussions to choose the technology stack that the team will use